-In July 2022, WNS (Mauritius) Limited obtained a term loan facility of \$80.0 million from The Hongkong and Shanghai Banking Corporation Limited, Hong Kong and Citibank N.A., Hong Kong Branch for general corporate purpose.
+In July 2022, WNS (Mauritius) Limited obtained a term loan facility of \$80.0 million from The Hongkong and Shanghai Banking Corporation Limited, Hong Kong and Citibank N.A., Hong Kong Branch for general corporate purposes.
 The loan bears interest at a rate equivalent to the SOFR plus a margin of 1.20% per annum.
 WNS (Mauritius) Limited's obligations under the term loan are guaranteed by WNS.
 The term loan is secured by a pledge of shares of WNS (Mauritius) Limited held by WNS.
 The facility agreement for the term loan contains certain covenants, including restrictive covenants relating to our indebtedness and financial covenants relating to our EBITDA to debt service ratio and total net borrowings to EBITDA ratio, each as defined in the facility agreement.
 The loan matures in July 2027 and the principal is repayable in 10 semi-annual installments of \$8.0 million each.
-On January 9, 2023, we made the first scheduled repayment of \$8.0 million.
+On January 9, 2023 and July 11, 2023, we made scheduled repayments of \$8.0 million each.

-In December 2022, WNS UK obtained a term loan facility of £83.0 million (\$100.4 million based on the exchange rate on December 31, 2022) from The Hongkong and Shanghai Banking Corporation Limited, Hong Kong and Citibank N.A., UK Branch to acquire The Smart Cube.
-The loan bears interest at a rate equivalent to the pound sterling overnight index average ("SONIA") plus a margin of 1.25% per annum.
+In December 2022, WNS UK obtained a term loan facility of £83.0 million (\$101.3 million based on the exchange rate on September 30, 2023) from The Hongkong and Shanghai Banking Corporation Limited, Hong Kong and Citibank N.A., UK Branch to fund our acquisition of The Smart Cube.
+The loan bears interest at a rate equivalent to SONIA plus a margin of 1.25% per annum.
 WNS UK's obligations under the term loan are guaranteed by WNS.
 The term loan is secured by a pledge of shares of WNS (Mauritius) Limited held by WNS.
 The facility agreement for the term loan contains certain covenants, including restrictive covenants relating to our indebtedness and financial covenants relating to our EBITDA to debt service ratio and total net borrowings to EBITDA ratio, each as defined in the facility agreement.
 The loan matures in December 2027 and the principal is repayable in 10 semi-annual installments of £8.3 million each.
-The first scheduled repayment date is due in June 2023.
+On June 16, 2023, we made the first scheduled repayment of £8.3 million.